Neha-Baranwal/lymphocytes_detection/readme.md

 Before running the code, make sure that the dataset is placed in the "blazar_test/patches_candidates" and the lable file is placed under "blazar_test/" folder. python Train.py

 The same way we can execute the prediction code.
-Before running the code, create "models/" folder and place model folder inside it.
+Before running the code, create "models/" folder and place 20210704-163941 folder inside it.
 Prediction code takes one random sample from the positive class and one from the negative class and then try to predict the target class. python predict.py